pgrabarsky/cdir/README.md

 * `path`: the color of the path in the directory history view

+* `highlight`: the color of the highlighting for directory selection

 * `shortcut_name`: the color of the shortcut name

-* `highlight`: the color of the highlighting for directory selection
+* `description`: the color of the shortcut description

 * `header_fg`: the color of the header foreground